-- The initial City contributions made on July 15, 2020, were based on applying actuarially-determined contributions rates to projected payroll for the fiscal year. - (2) At the end of the fiscal year, LACERS recalculated required contributions based on actual payroll, resulting in these true-up adjustments.
+- (1) The initial City contributions made on July 15, 2021 were based on applying actuariallydetermined contributions rates to projected payroll for the fiscal year. - (2) At the end of the fiscal year, LACERS recalculated required contributions based on actual payroll, resulting in these true-up adjustments.

-The City contributions made for the Retirement Plan under the Required Contributions category in the amount of \$554,856,000 were equal to 100% of the actuarially determined contribution of the employer.
-The City contributions made for the Postemployment Health Care Plan, in the amount of \$103,454,000, represents 100% of the actuarially determined contribution of the employer as defined by GASB Statement No. 74.
-Member contributions in the amount of \$259,285,000 were made toward the Retirement Plan, the voluntary Larger Annuity Plan and Family Death Benefit Plan.
+The City contributions made for the Retirement Plan under the Required Contributions category in the amount of \$591,234,000 were equal to 100% of the actuarially determined contribution of the employer as defined by GASB Statement No. 67.
+The City contributions made for the Postemployment Health Care Plan, in the amount of \$91,623,000, represents 100% of the actuarially determined contribution of the employer as defined by GASB Statement No. 74.
+Member contributions in the amount of \$245,879,000 were made toward the Retirement Plan, the voluntary Larger Annuity Plan and Family Death Benefit Plan.